 One of Australia's biggest and deadliest spiders is actually three different species, researchers discover — and one of these behemoth arachnids is even bigger than the rest.
 Sydney funnel-web spiders ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Almost every Australian is taught, from a very young age, to be cautious around the funnel-web spider.
-These large, black, aggressive arachnids can be found along the eastern coast of the continent, ...
+These large, black, ...

 There are big spiders, and then there's the Newcastle 'Big Boy.'
 First described in the early 2000s, this spider is the largest type of funnel-web spider found in Australia.
 Confusion over the Big Boy ...